wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/implementation-recommendations/includes/4-implement.md

 analysts querying logs around the clock.
-By taking advantage of triggers for theses security services, alerts and notifications can be sent to these teams where they can subsequently respond to emerging threats, in near real time.
-Also, for some organizations, getting buy-in from security teams, to use the Power Platform, may be challenging.
-However, once Cyber Security Analysts see the benefits, by solving their own needs, they tend to be more open to extending its use to other areas of the organization.
+By taking advantage of triggers for theses security services, alerts and notifications can be sent to these teams where they can subsequently respond to emerging threats, in near or real time.

+For some organizations, getting buy-in from security teams, to use the Power Platform may be challenging.
+However, once Cyber Security Analysts see the benefits, that could solve their own needs, they generally are more open to extending its use to other areas of the organization.